luanasolisg/project_ironhack_final/README.md

 ## Scraping:

-We are going to scrape three different website () and look in each of them three different products ().
+We are going to scrape three different websites () and look in each of them three different products ().
 For the scraping we are going to use Selenium and the result of the scrape will be a csv for each website.

 ## Creating a data base: